-2. Seminar Worksheets (25%)
+2. Seminar Worksheets (5% x 5 = 25%)

-It is imperative that all students complete the course readings and come prepared to contribute.

-Students will submit five work sheets pertaining to the readings being discussed in the weekly seminars throughout the semester.
+It is imperative that all students complete the course readings before seminar and come prepared to contribute.
+To encourage this, students will be graded on five out of six work sheets pertaining to the readings being discussed in the weekly seminars throughout the semester.
 The readings for this assignment are marked with an asterisk on your "Course Schedule at a Glance Page".
 These work sheets will be submitted to D2L through the dropbox.
 Worksheets must be submitted before seminar and a copy must also be brought to class.
-Students will choose five out of eight readings but may only submit one worksheet per week.
+Students may only submit one worksheet per week.
 Please see the rubric for this assignment for the basis upon which this assignment will be graded.

-3. Term Project (20%)
+3. Term Paper & Presentation (20%)